MEBakani/OpiZero2wCommunityWiki/README.md

 ### c.
 Prebuilt/Preconfigured Images
 You can download images from https://www.armbian.com/orange-pi-zero-2w/ here.
 The preconfigured images are on release tag.(I recommend extracting the images before use.)
+You need to resize the partition via gnome disks or windows disk management after you write the image on sd card.

 ### d.
 Flashing Images
 I usually use Balena Etcher for Linux images, but I haven't found a way to flash Android images on Linux yet. https://github.com/YuzukiTsuru/OpenixCard It doesn't work for me.
 If you ever manage to get it to work, let me know.